yugr/rust-slides/materials/materials.md

   * Claims that
     + bounds checks overhead is too large by compiling existing C codec with and without assertions (`NDEBUG`) and getting 13% overhead
       - burntsushi claims 5-8% in regex
-    + codecs require too much low-level byte manipulations and invariants are too complex for compiler to proove (to hoist checks out of loops)
+    + codecs require too much low-level byte manipulations and invariants are too complex for compiler to prove (to hoist checks out of loops)
   * More materials:
     + [Reddit](https://www.reddit.com/r/rust/comments/1j669bm/why_do_i_find_rust_inadequate_for_codecs_in/)
     + [HN](https://news.ycombinator.com/item?id=43295908)